 The slider has settings with a rotating head, allowing you to do panoramas and parallax shots.
 The feature that stood out to us the most however was the ability to do tracking shots.
 The slider comes with a device that can be planted on a subject so that your camera will follow it as it slides through your preset settings.
 It’s really cool!

 Not only does this device have excellent motor functions, it’s also a very well built, high quality slider.
-It weighs only 5 pounds, is nearly 32″ long, and is constructed from 8 layers of carbon fiber making it very stable despite its light weight.
+It weighs only 5 pounds, has an 11 pound weight capacity, is nearly 32″ long, and is constructed from 8 layers of carbon fiber making it very stable despite its light weight.
 Pretty much every single piece of this slider is adjustable, so you can be sure it will work great in whatever situation you throw at it.
 It even comes with a great carrying bag and a shutter extension line!

 We think this is the best slider you can get on this list in terms of the cost to quality ratio.
 The Imorden ball bearing camera slider is one of the most popular camera sliders on amazon, and has very strong reviews.